5ec1cff/TrickyStore/README.md

 > **Zygisk (or Zygisk Next) is needed for this feature to work.**

-If you can not pass strong integrity, you can try to enable build vars spoofing by creating a file `/data/adb/tricky_store/spoof_build_vars`.
+If you cannot pass strong integrity, you can try enabling build vars spoofing by creating the file `/data/adb/tricky_store/spoof_build_vars`.

-After doing that, TrickyStore will automatically generate an example config json inside `/data/adb/tricky_store/spoof_build_vars` on next reboot.
-Then you can manually edit your spoof config.
+Tricky Store will automatically generate example config props inside `/data/adb/tricky_store/spoof_build_vars` on next reboot, then you can manually edit your spoof config.

 Here is an example of spoof config: